lado936/youtube_statistics/README.md

 USAGE --- py(python3) y_statistic.py --q "keyword"

-script will show first 25 videos data and will save it in a file in the same folder
+script will show first 25 videos data and will save it in a file in the same folder.